 So I want to say a big thank you to Genero and my awesome colleagues, none of this would be possible without you.

-Full-stack developer at Genero.
+Software Developer at Devatus.
 Loves software development and DevOps.
 MSc Student at University of Vaasa in Finland studying Computer Science & Automation.